How to move a directory from one git repository to another one preserving the history

 These simple steps will let you move a directory contained within a git repository into another one while preserving the history.

-- Make the root directory of the source git repository current.
+- Make the parent directory of the source git repository current.

 - Execute the following command to export the directory you want to move